 Based on the results of our completed clinical trials for the treatment of ALL, we submitted an MAA to the EMA in September 2015 for GRASPA.
 We announced the withdrawal of our MAA for GRASPA in November 2016.
-Depending on the outcome of our ongoing activities and discussions with regulatory authorities, we intend to resubmit our MAA for GRASPA to the EMA later in 2017.
+In October 2017, we resubmitted to the EMA our MAA for GRASPA for relapsed or refractory ALL, and we are awaiting the EMA's validation of the MAA.
 If approved, we believe that GRASPA can become the form of asparaginase of choice for the treatment of fragile ALL patients, including elderly and other high-risk patients, as well as pediatric and adult ALL patients that have either relapsed or failed first-line treatment or who have an allergic hypersensitivity to free-form L-asparaginases.